 • Young adults 18 to 35 years old

-• Being socially isolated, lonely, or having few supports
+• Being socially isolated, lonely, or having no social support system

 • Relying on the medication to cope, relax, or numb emotions

-• Experiencing high levels of stress or a traumatic event
+• Experiencing high levels of stress or a traumatic life event

 Other High-Risk Groups for Benzodiazepine Abuse

-Benzodiazepines are generally not recommended in women who are pregnant or breastfeeding, as they can lead to pre-term delivery, low birth weight, and possible birth defects.
+Certain groups of people are at a higher risk of the negative consequences of benzo abuse.
+Benzodiazepines are generally not recommended in women who are pregnant or breastfeeding, as they can lead to pre-term delivery, low birth weight, and birth defects.

-Benzodiazepines can be particularly dangerous in people with respiratory conditions such as asthma, sleep apnea, and emphysema or advanced liver or kidney disease.
+In addition, benzodiazepines can be particularly dangerous in people with respiratory conditions such as asthma, sleep apnea, and emphysema as well as advanced liver disease or kidney disease.
 In elderly people, benzodiazepines should be prescribed with caution, as they can increase the risk of falls and injury.

 Benzodiazepines and Polydrug Use